nextuav/nextuav-docs/docs/launchpad/terms-and-conditions.md

 UrbanMatrix does not warrant its products for any unauthorized use without adhering to the local authority’s regulations in place at the time of operation.

-UMT LaunchPad is simply a UAV control software.
+NextUAV LaunchPad is simply a UAV control software.
 It does not change your flight dynamics in any way.
 It depends on the configuration set by the UAV manufacturer.
 Please make sure that configurations are within the limits of safe and stable UAV operation.
-UrbanMatrix is not responsible for any mishandling or unsafe usage of the UAV using UMT LaunchPad.
+UrbanMatrix is not responsible for any mishandling or unsafe usage of the UAV using NextUAV LaunchPad.

 Flying a UAV exposes consumers to a wide range of liability, and that’s especially true for drone users with little experience.
 It’s possible that man-handling your drone could malfunction and crash into someone’s property, causing